TheCakeIsNaOH/choco-remixer/README.md

 - Multiple personal-packages.xml files (for now it probably is best to add an alias to your profile for each xml)
 - Add capability to directly specify package internalization from xml with a separate function
 - Pester, other testing?
-- Drop dependency on `choco.exe`.
+- Drop dependency on `choco.exe`, use `chocolatey.lib` after upgrade to dotnet core
-    - Move to `chocolatey.lib` instead?
-	- Figure out why does not extract files that are added manually?
-	- Alternate push? `chocolatey.lib`?
-Nexus API, will reduce compatibility?
-Dotnet?
-    - Wait for dotnet core Chocolatey, and keep using it?

 ## Continuous TODOs